Joe Wilson (Australian footballer): Captaincy

 Eddie Fox, who had been Melbourne's captain for six of the last seven seasons, retired from football in late August.
 Wilson was named captain in his stead at what was a difficult time, the Redlegs having lost their last two matches.
-In his first game in charge, against North Melbourne, Wilson was said to have "showed much judgment in disposing his men".
+In his first game in charge, against North Melbourne, it was said that Wilson "showed much judgment in disposing his men".
 Melbourne won the match four goals to two and Wilson also had a good individual game playing in a variety of positions.
 The Reds finished the season having won three of their four games under Wilson's captaincy, which was enough to finish third on the ladder, two wins away from Fitzroy in top spot.

 Wilson remained captain for the 1896 season, though he missed the first four matches of the year due a suspension he had incurred at the end of the previous season.
 He returned to the side for round 5 against Williamstown and played up forward in a comfortable 11-goal win.
 In Melbourne's round 7 win over St Kilda, Markwell wrote that Wilson was "distinctly at his best".
 And in a round 11 victory against North Melbourne, the same journalist wrote that he had the "soundest judgement" of all forwards on the field.
 Wilson played "excellently" in the Reds' defeat of Carlton the next week; Markwell remarked upon his desire "to annihilate the men in blue".
 He kicked his first goal of the season in round 15, a two-goal win over Collingwood, and finished the day with two majors.
 Markwell observed that Wilson's "judgment and coolness" went a long way to Melbourne winning their round 16 encounter with Essendon.
 Melbourne finished the season in fourth place on the ladder.
 Though they never seriously challenged for the premiership, it was noted that the club had bad luck through suspension and injury, and when they got their best team on the field they could challenge anyone.
 In his review of the season, Markwell named Wilson one of Melbourne's best half dozen players.

 Wilson retired from football at the conclusion of the 1896 season.
 In 1897 he played bowls instead of football.
 After his retirement, he was remembered as being "solidity itself" for Melbourne.
 In his native state he was mentioned alongside Fred McGinis, William Smith, Colin Campbell and George Vautin as players who left Tasmania and more than held their own against the mainland's best.